 Super Cell is a fast-paced action arcade game and is completely free to play.
 Take control a tiny robotic cell fighting to save the life of the president.
 Battle your way through hordes of germs and bacteria to stop a deadly virus before it’s too late!
 Unlock upgrades to your cell by collecting fragments of your fallen foes.
 Take on huge bosses as you search for the source of the virus.
 The fate of the nation depends on you!

 Super Cell was originally released in 2008 by our parent company, Green Fire Software.
 We could have changed the logos to Circuit Hive but we felt it was better to leave the past unaltered.
-In the future, Circuit Hive will focus on making strategy games.
-Please enjoy Super Cell and let us know what you think!
+Because Super Cell is an older game, it might not work on newer systems.
+If you get it work, let us know what you think!

 There are three main categories of enemies in Super Cell.
 Each has a matching color upgrade that gives power ups to the Super Cell.
 The germs produce green power ups that increase the number of bullets fired.
 The virus produces yellow power ups that increase the size and power of the Super Cell’s buzz saws.
 Finally, the bacteria produce blue power ups that give the Super Cell the ability to lay bombs.
 Many enemies receive extra damage from bombs and some, like the infected brain cells, can only be damaged with bombs.